huijing/slides/webconf-asia-2017/README.md

 The @font-face rule allows us to use fonts beyond those available on a given platform by linking to those font files, which could be locally available or from an external source.
 Each rule specifies the characteristics of a single font within a family.
 These fonts will only be loaded when required.
 Multiple `@font-face` rules can be used to build an entire font family.
 And it consists of the `@font-face` keyword plus a bunch of font descriptors.
 Font descriptors and CSS properties are not the same thing.

 This is how an `@font-face` rule looks like.
 I don't think most people read through the CSS specification like they would a novel, so it's perfectly fine if this looks excessively complicated and undecipherable to you.
-I'll do my best to make this quick and simple (hopefully).
+I'll do my best to make this quick and simple.
 Even though there's a whole lot of stuff in here, only the `font-family` descriptor and the `src` descriptor are mandatory.
 If either of them are absent, the entire rule is ignored.
 Now the `font-family` descriptor is simply a label that we reference in other CSS declarations.
-So even if you're using say, Frutiger, you could actually label it “dumplings” and it would still work.
+So even if you're using say, Frutiger, you could actually label it “Dumplings” and it would still work.

 The `src` descriptor is comma-separated list of external references or locally-installed font face names.
 It is made up of the declaration of the font file's location, and an optional format hint.
 If the browser doesn't support a particular font format stated in that hint, the font file won't be loaded.
 The next 3 descriptors, for style, weight and stretch, are used to match styles to a particular typeface in later declarations.
 Again, they are descriptors, so technically you could assign a black typeface to a font-weight of 100 and proceed to confuse your team members who cannot figure out why setting a weight of 100 gives them this massively bold typeface.
 Please don't do that.

-`unicode-range` gives us the option to specify which code points or code blocks to be rendered with the typeface in a particular `@font-face` rule.
-We can make use of this to create composite fonts with glyphs from different typefaces.

 Remember when I said the goal of Unicode is to support every single character on the planet?
-Every Unicode character is represented by a code point and all these code points are very well organised, into code blocks, 273 code blocks as of Unicode 9.0.
-Each code block is unique, in that there are no overlapping code points, and they have descriptive names like Basic Latin or CJK Unified Ideographs.

-This descriptor lets us choose which characters we want displayed using a particular font face.
+Every Unicode character is represented by a unique code point and all these code points are organised into code blocks, 273 code blocks as of Unicode 9.0.
+The <code>unicode-range</code> descriptor allows us to specify individual code points or a range of code points for characters we want displayed using a particular font face.
+We can make use of this to create custom font families with glyphs from different typefaces.

 I'm going to show you the example used in the specification to illustrate this concept.
 Say we've subsetted the font Droid Sans into Basic Latin, which is 190kb, and Japanese, which runs 1.2mb, with the full set as a fallback.
 If a run of text contains just Latin characters, the browser will only load the Basic Latin font file.
 Only if it encounters a character that doesn't exist in the subsetted fonts, perhaps an obscure symbol, it will check the unicode ranges for each `@font-face` rule.
 Because the Japanese subset does not contain the codepoint for the obscure symbol, the browser will not download the Japanese font at all.
 It will end up downloading the fallback instead.

 ## Font feature properties

-Font feature properties were introduced in Fonts Level 3, so it's about 6 years old now, give or take.
+Font feature properties were introduced in Fonts Level 3, so it's been around for 6 years or so, give or take.
 Earlier, when I talked about all the different font formats, I mentioned that Apple and Microsoft worked to improve the original implementation of TrueType.
 OpenType and Apple Advanced Typography are what we term modern font technologies, and they can contain a lot more glyphs that previous font formats.

 So we can utilise a variety of typographic features like swashes, ligatures, old-style numerals and so on.
 The original `font-variant` property that could only be used to trigger small-caps was also expanded, a great deal.
 Because there are so many properties available, each with lots of values, I'm just going to do a general overview.
 Some of you may be wondering what's the point of having all these typographic features?